-Three Idaho cities, Boise, Lewiston, and Bellevue were granted charters from the territorial legislature rather than incorporate under the general laws of the state which govern all other cities.
-Boise, in 1961, and Lewiston, in 1969, abandoned their charters and joined Idaho's other cities under the general law governing municipal corporations.
-Bellevue, located in Blaine of county government.
+The County Clerk, Assessor, Prosecuting Attorney, Treasurer, Coroner and Sheriff are elected for four year terms. amendment that allows for optional forms of county government.
 The legislature has developed enabling legislation that provides for the optional forms that are available to Idaho's counties.
 Citizens in the counties have the opportunity to decide whether they want to continue with the current form of government or change to another form.